CS-433/ml-project-2-team-slo/README.md

 To solve the problems mentionned in the abstract, the following solutions are proposed:</p>
 * The color is normalized in order to obtain homogeneous RGB images for the training set.
 * The datas are balanced to obtain an even distribution of road/background.
+* The size of the patch feeded to the neural network can be changed to obtain better performance.

 ## Models
+Two models are proposed for this project, a basic and an advanced convolution neural network.
 ## Results

 | Model                              | Patch size | Optimizer    | Threshold | Accuracy | F1-score | AICrowd F1-Score | AICrowd accuracy |